kumpera/wasm-hack/dist-README.md

 There are multiple ways to do so.
 Right now there's no provision to go straight from C# to JS without writing some C glue in driver.c.
 That allows for high perf interop and we should later investigate a more straightforward facility that bridges through a single function and requires no C changes.

 The example is the AddJS function and the 3 parts can be seen in main.cs, driver.c and test.js.

+# Release notes

+## v1

+Added WebAssembly.Runtime::InvokeJS method that evals a string and returns its value.
+Moved the required JS code by mono to an emscripten js-library to further simplify deployment.

+## v0

+Initial code drop.